56 Different Types of Ants in Louisiana

 The acorn is also one of the largest ant species in Louisiana, second only to its cousin, the carpenter ant.

-Acorn ants are an outdoor species and are rarely seen inside homes or other buildings – it’s quite unusual for them to nest indoors unless there was some disturbance or infestation that caused them to move in.
+Acorn ants are an outdoor species and are rarely seen inside homes or other buildings – it’s unusual for them to nest indoors unless there was some disturbance or infestation that caused them to move in.

 51. Odorous House Ant